 1080p means that the resolution of the picture is 1,920 vertical pixels by 1,080 horizontal pixels and p stands again for progressive scanning.
 This format works on the same principle as 720p; the only difference is that in this type there are more pixels and the resolution is better.

-16:9 is aspect ratio of movie screen and widescreen DTV formats used in all HDTV (High Definition TV) and some SDTV (Standard Definition TV); it stands for 16 arbitrary units of width for every 9 arbitrary units of height.
+16:9 is the aspect ratio of a movie screen and widescreen DTV formats used in all HDTV (High Definition TV) and some SDTV (Standard Definition TV); it stands for 16 arbitrary units of width for every 9 arbitrary units of height.

 3-2 Pulldown Processing

-Sophisticated video processing common in progressive-scan DVD players and TVs.
+Sophisticated video processing is common in progressive-scan DVD players and TVs.
 It corrects for distortion and artifacts that occur when film-based material (at 24 frames per second) is converted to video (30 frames per second), then de-interlaced to create a progressive-scan signal.

-Whether a 3D TV uses OLED or LCD screen technology, the basic idea at work in all 3D TVs is creating “left” and “right” versions of the image on screen.
+Whether a 3D TV uses OLED or LCD screen technology, the basic idea at work in all 3D TVs is creating “left” and “right” versions of the image on the screen.
 Like 3D movies, 3D TV requires that each viewer wear special glasses to see the 3D effects.
-The job of 3D glasses is getting the correct version of the image to the correct eye.
+The job of 3D glasses is to get the correct version of the image to the correct eye.
 Whether your TV uses active shutter glasses or polarizing passive glasses, your brain combines the images it receives from your right and left eyes into a seamless whole.
 Most 3D TVs require the use of battery-powered “active shutter” glasses, though some TVs work with lightweight passive glasses that are virtually identical to the glasses handed out in movie theaters.
-Many believe, 3D TVs create a more engaging viewing experience, by adding a sense of picture depth.
+Many believe that 3D TVs create a more engaging viewing experience, by adding a sense of picture depth.

-4:3 is aspect ratio of traditional squarish National Television Systems Committee (NTSC) TV screens; it stands for four arbitrary units of width for every three arbitrary units of height.
+4:3 is the aspect ratio of traditional squarish National Television Systems Committee (NTSC) TV screens; it stands for four arbitrary units of width for every three arbitrary units of height.

 720p means that the resolution of the picture is 1,280 vertical pixels by 720 horizontal pixels and p stands for progressive scanning.
 Progressive scanning offers a smoother picture as 720 horizontal lines are scanned progressively or in succession in a vertical frame that is repeated 30 times a second.